hmodea/Self-driving-cars-nanodegree-advanced-lane-finding/README.md

 ### Discussion: What could be Improved?

+#### Challenges:
+The main challenge was to decide on which combination of thresholds to use and also to decide on how to make use of previously the detected lanes in case of video processing.

+#### Where is the algorithm expected to fail:
+I tested the algorithm on the challenge videos in faces difficulty detecting the lanes in case of extreme shadows or lighting conditions and rapid changes in the lane curvature.

+#### Possible Improvements:
 More color channels could be used for example the HSV color space could be tried to see if it works best with the shadows.
-Smoothing could be applied to average results over a number of frames to avoid lane boudaries jumping around.
 A reset method could be implemented to reset the line parameters i.e previously detected poly and lanes after failure of lane detection for a number of frames.
 Sanity checks could be used to decide whether to go for a blind search for lane detection or to build upon previous frame information.
 Also a learning object detection methodology could be used for example based on (YOLO or R-CNN) instead of using a method with so many heuristics and thus it could be expected that such method would better generalize to more scenarios.